November 29, 2024

 Which is something you should do right now.
 Seriously.
 Schedule a game.

-Go For It - Skills You Need To Be A Dungeon Master
+Go For It - Dungeon Master Skills

 Take out your calendar and write down “run a game of D&D” for sometime next week.
 Friday looks good.